Aspose/releases.aspose.com/content/en/ocr/net/release-notes/2025/aspose-ocr-for-net-25-6-0-release-notes.md

 Key | Summary | Category
 --- | ------- | --------
-OCRJAVA&#8209;432 | Add Debug mode in the API to allow for customer view the areas detection results on the image. | New feature
+OCRNET&#8209;1036 | Add Debug mode in the API to allow for customer view the areas detection results on the image. | New feature
-OCRJAVA&#8209;431 | Add the Confidence for the text lines in the RecognitionResult. | New feature
+OCRNET&#8209;1038 | Add the Confidence for the text lines in the RecognitionResult. | New feature OCRNET&#8209;992 | Fix hOCR output formatting. | Bug fix OCRNET&#8209;1045 | Update ONNX Runtime to version 1.22.0 | Enhancement

 ## Public API changes and backwards compatibility

-This section lists all public API changes introduced in **Aspose.OCR for Java 25.6.0** that June affect the code of existing applications.
+This section lists all public API changes introduced in **Aspose.OCR for .NET 25.6.0** that June affect the code of existing applications.

 ### Added public APIs: